 TINT aims to bring user-generated content and brand recognition in one easy to manage feed which can be displayed anywhere, at any time, on any platform.
 And now they’re tackling Europe.

 TINT, a global technologies platform that collects, moderates, and curates social content from across various different social mediums, which can be displayed just about anywhere, has officially launched in Europe.
-Originally based in San-Francisco, the company has around 45,000 clients globally and will run regional operations from London, led by the recently appointed European Director, Stuart Thompson.
+Originally based in San-Francisco, the company has around 45,000 clients globally, and will run regional operations from London, lead by the recently appointed European Director, Stuart Thompson.
 We recently spoke with Thompson about the TINT platform and the movie into Europe, and he explained a little more about what the company hopes to achieve.

-Though TINT is a global platform, with users located in over 170 countries, the move to Europe was “more about having a strategic presence here,” explains Thompson noting that, “A lot of my work as the European Director is around strategic partnerships, it’s about working with organisations where we can innovate them and do stuff that their competitors haven’t done before.
-For us, it’s a kind of innovation piece that’s quite personal for us.”
+Though TINT is a global platform, with users located in over 170 countries, the move to Europe was “more about having a strategic presence here,” explains Thompson noting that, “A lot of my work as the European Director is around strategic partnerships, it’s around working with organisations where we can innovate them and do stuff that their competitors haven’t done before.
+For us it’s a kind of innovation piece that’s quite personal for us.”

-So with the platform already having a global presence, and a client base of 45,000 as well as moving operations physically to Europe as well as San Francisco, we spent some time discussing what the platform is actually about because, for us, we had a hard time grasping at what TINT actually offered.
+So with the platform already having a global presence, and a client base of 45,000 as well as moving operations physically to Europe as well as San Francisco, we spent some time discussing what the platform is actually about because for us, we had a hard time grasping at what TINT actually offered.
 Though press releases and their own website explained it in brief, we wanted to dive into the nitty-gritty and get to the bottom of what TINT’s main purpose is.

 “We are a technology, so we’re like Twitter, we’re not an agency we don’t produce any content, we are a technology that allows organisations to collect any social content from any channel, and be able to curate that into the bits that’s interesting for them and then publish that into any digital asset,” explained Thompson.
-“We’re a self-serve platform, you can log in, you can create a TINT and then you can publish it all on your own without the need to either speak to developers or speak to us.”
+“We’re a self-serve platform, you can login, you can create a TINT and then you can publish it all on your own with out the need to either speak to developers, or speak to us.”

 Now, that might not seem like anything special on its own.
 I mean, what’s to stop a web developer from throwing on a Twitter widget onto their web page?
 Or installing a plugin onto their WordPress site which pulls content from social networks?
 There’s actually a hell of a lot more to TINT than just the content it displays.
 Though at its core it’s a tool to bring together user-generated content about your brand all in one place, it’s about how brands utilise TINT and make it unique to them.

 “From a proposition point of view the most important community for any brand or organisation, whether you’ve started your business yesterday, or whether you’re Google, is to collect the rich content from the social media, as you know it’s the largest communications channel by a long shot, it breaks records regularly, and pushing that social community into your digital assets is extremely important,” he explained.
-“You’ve got a corporate website, you’ve got your social icons, and clicking your social icons takes you away from your website on Twitter.
+“You’ve got a corporate website, you’ve got your social icons, and clicking your social icons takes you away from your website into Twitter.
 The main problem with social media is where it is.
 So Twitter is on Twitter, Instagram is on Instagram, and Facebook is on Facebook, for example.
 And what TINT does is collect all those channels and publish them together.

 “It can look like anything, it can go anywhere, and do that very very easily on the fly.
 As well as that, for an organisation you can build a WordPress site, you can grab a Twitter plugin and you can push that in and that’s it.
 But with TINT you can make that look like anything you like.

-“Take Krispy Kreme for example, they take their user-generated content, they use TINT to turn it into little doughnuts on their page.
-Equally, the way that Google uses TINT is completely different to the way that someone like Coca-Cola would use TINT and that’s different from how the NASDAQ would use it.
+“Take Krispy Kreme for example, they take their user-generated content, they use TINT to turn it into little donuts on their page.
+Equally, the way that Google use TINT is completely different to the way that someone like Coca-Cola would use TINT and that’s different from how the NASDAQ would use it.
 So we are very consultative in the way that we do things so we want to understand what your needs and requirements are.”

-TINT allows the company or brand to not only curate the content they want their users to see and be a part of, for them, it can look totally unique.
-Furthermore, it can be used anywhere with no additional effort TINT feeds, or TINTs as the company calls them, can be displayed on mobile, and the very same TINT can be shown on a huge screen at an event.
+TINT allows the company or brand to not only curate the content they want their users to see and be a part of, for them it can look totally unique.
+Furthermore it can be used anywhere with no additional effort TINT feeds, or TINTs as the company calls them, can be displayed on mobile, and the very same TINT can be shown on a huge screen at an event.
 It’s this ability for the TINT to respond to it’s this, among other things, that makes TINT more unique than just a static Twitter or Facebook feed.

 “Just by using TINT you’re going to increase and amplify engagement around your event or around what you’re trying to do.
-You can publish a TINT on your homepage engaging users about the event before the event has even happened.
+You can publish a TINT on your homepage engaging users about the event, before the event has even happened.
 Then you’ll have the same TINT on-screen at the event.
 And because TINT is so responsive, lo and behold it’s also on their mobile app,” he said.
 “So that would be a perfect way to engage people before, during, and after an event.

 “But what you’ll see with TINT is that it’ll amplify your engagement.
 One, because we’re across those three different assets, Two, because people can see different types of posts from different types of channels, and at the same time people digest information as a feed because people see posts and can share quicker and more often.
 So when it comes to impressions during the event we see this peak.